-We are giving you raw text in this homework, so you have the option to build a character-based or word-based model.
+We are giving you raw text in this homework, so you have the option to build a character-based or wordbased model.
 Word-based models won't have incorrect spelling and are very quick in training because the sample size decreases drastically.
-The problem is, it cannot predict rare words.
+The problem is, it cannot predict rare words (i.e words in testing set that are not present in your training set), thus resulting in a drop in performance.
+You would have to come up with strategies to handle OOV (Out of Vocabulary) words.